atdyer/alloy-js/ABOUT.md

 ## Styling

-Customize the instance visualization by adding an `instance.yaml` style.
+Customize the instance visualization by adding an `instance.yaml` configuration.
 A tutorial on creating visualizations and a description of all options can be found [here](/style).
 The [Alloy Instance Builder](/builder) can be used to interactively create the `instance.yaml` file for your model.
 By default, the following style is used:

 ```yaml
 groups: